haolam05/MiniSlack/README.md

 ### Delete a Message

-Delete a message.
-Only the message owner can delete a message.
+Delete a message

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True (Must be the author of the message)
 * Request
   * Method: DELETE
   * URL: /api/messages/:messageId